 The Dash team announced today they’ve joined up with BlockCypher to launch a grant program for startups and established companies seeking blockchain-based solutions in enterprises and new markets.
 The program will award blockchain projects with a viable business model, go-to-market plan, and enable innovative use cases on Dash’s network, in conjunction with BlockCypher’s blockchain infrastructure.

-The program was born from long-standing collaboration between Dash and BlockCypher, a cryptocurrency and blockchain web technology provider.
+The program was born from a long-standing collaboration between Dash and BlockCypher, a cryptocurrency and blockchain web technology provider.

 CEO of Dash Core, Ryan Taylor said: